confluentinc/schema-registry/docs/deployment.rst

    bin/kafka-console-producer --broker-list localhost:9092 --topic _schemas_restore --property parse.key=true < schemas.log

-Migration from |zk| master election to Kafka master election
+Migration from ZooKeeper master election to Kafka master election
 -----------------------------------------------------------------

 It is not required to migrate from |zk| based election to Kafka based master election.
 If